How do I book a place on the course?

 Are boys and girls housed separately?

 Yes, there is a boys’ boarding house and a girls’ boarding house.
-The boys are in The International Centre while girls are in Park Grange.
+The boys are in Aisher House while girls are in Park Grange.

 Are there laundry facilities on my site?

-Yes, laundry will be done for you each week.
+Yes, laundry can be done for you every day.
 Simply put your dirty laundry in a laundry bag and your clean clothes will be returned to you within 48 hours.